wubshet-kebede/nylos-helpdesk/README.md

 # Nylos Helpdesk

-A compact internal issue and ticket tracker built for the Nylos Junior Software Developer technical assessment.
+A compact internal issue and ticket tracker built for the Nylos  Software Developer technical assessment.

 The application allows team members to create, assign, update, and track support tickets, move tickets through a defined status workflow, and discuss tickets through comments.